• Skip to primary navigation

 Step 1.
 To make Swiss meringue, place egg whites in the clean bowl of a stand mixer or a large metal bowl.

 Step 2.
 Add powdered (icing) sugar and whip egg whites with a hand whisk a few times.
-Put the bowl over the bain-marie or water bath and beat egg whites with a whisk until foamy.
+Place the bowl over a bain-marie (water bath) and beat the egg whites with a whisk until foamy.

 Step 3.
 When the meringue mixture is hot, remove the bowl from the heat and beat it with a stand or electric mixer until it cools completely.
-The meringue will have a glossy appearance with stiff peaks.
+The meringue will be glossy with stiff peaks.
 Use it right away.

 Hard meringue in a metal bowl

 Step 4.
 Transfer meringue to a large piping bag with a round piping tip of ½" (12 mm).
-Pipe 4 meringue dots in the corners of the prepared baking sheet and place parchment paper.
-It will fix the paper during pipping and baking.
+Pipe 4 meringue dots in the corners of the prepared baking sheet and place parchment paper on top.
+It will keep the paper in place during piping and baking.

-For the caps of the mushrooms, keep holding the piping bag upright to the baking sheet and smoothly squeeze the bag.
+For the mushroom caps, hold the piping bag upright on the baking sheet and squeeze smoothly.
 Push the meringue into a plain round shape (photo 1).

-Once the perfect shape is obtained, stop squeezing and slowly remove the bag off to the side to avoid creating a peak on top.
+Once you have the perfect shape, stop squeezing and slowly remove the bag to the side to avoid creating a peak on top.
 If needed, use a wet fingertip to flatten the spike of the meringue dome.

 Step 5.
 Hold the pastry bag upright on the baking sheet to pipe the meringue stems.
 Start piping gently, forming a stem's base, then lift the bag while squeezing.
-Make sure to make the pointed end by pulling up the bag (photo 2).
-Caps and stems should be placed 1 inch (2.5 cm) apart.
+To make the pointed end, pull up the bag (photo 2).
+Place caps and stems 1 inch (2.5 cm) apart.

 Pro tip: The size of mushroom caps and the height of stems may vary: while the caps may average 1 to 2 inch (2.5 cm to 5 cm) rounds and about 1 inch (2.5 cm) high, the stems may get about 1 inch (2.5 cm) tall.